 - Preheat oven to 375 degrees.

-- Place the salmon on a baking sheet (I use a stainless steel pan so that the skin sticks to it, making serving easier for me).
+- Place the salmon on a baking sheet.
 If you don't like to eat the skin, remove it before preparing!